What is digital safeguarding?

 - Creating Safer Online Spaces.
 A guide to setting and maintaining safeguarding standards when delivering certain services online, such as teaching or exercise classes.
 Read more.

 - Guidance for Sport and Activity Organisations when Delivering Activities Online.
 Clubs providing online activities need to be aware of the welfare and wellbeing of their participants when conducting activities online.
+Please note – this post was written in response to the first enforced government lockdown in 2020.
+But we feel the advice and guidance is still relevant.
 Read more.

 - Beware of Online Scams.
 Though this resource refers explicitly to the scams that appeared in the early days of lockdown, it’s still a good introduction to the sort of techniques online criminals use to exploit others.
 This will give you an idea of the sort of red flags you should look out for to determine whether something is authentic, or a scam.
 Read more.
 You can also explore Age UK’s guidance about how to protect yourself from online scams.